blindcant/kode-kloud-engineer/linux-system-administrator/databases/install-postgresql.md

 a.
 Install and configure PostgreSQL database on Nautilus database server.

 b.
-Create a database user kodekloud_joy and set its password to B4zNgHA7Ya.
+Create a database user kodekloud_sam and set its password to BruCStnMT5.

 c.
-Create a database kodekloud_db10 and grant full permissions to user kodekloud_joy on this database.
+Create a database kodekloud_db5 and grant full permissions to user kodekloud_sam on this database.

 d.
-Make appropriate settings to allow all local clients (local socket connections) to connect to the kodekloud_db10 database through kodekloud_joy user using md5 encrypted password for authentication.
+Make appropriate settings to allow all local clients (local socket connections) to connect to the kodekloud_db5 database through kodekloud_sam user using md5 encrypted password for authentication.

 e.
 At the end its good to test the db connection using these new credentials from root user or server's sudo user.